-EXPERIMENT #51: Logic Combination
+EXPERIMENT #50: LOGIC COMBINATION

 This last circuit is a combination of some of the other digital gates, and has 3 inputs.
 See if you can fill in the truth table by just looking at the schematic.
-Then connect the wires according to the Wiring Checklist, test all eight input combinations, and see if you were right.
-What could this circuit be used for?
-It might be used to provide power for your telephones.
-Z would be controlled by the phone company and would be high if you paid your phone bill.
-X and Y could be different phones in your house and would be high when you pick up the phone.
-The transistor emitters would then provide voltage to the rest of the telephone circuit.
+Then connect the circuit, test all eight input combinations, and see if you were right.

+LED LED

-X Y Z LED 1 Predicted LED 1 Measured
+X Υ Z Predicted Measured

 LOW LOW LOW

 LOW LOW HIGH

 LOW HIGH LOW

 LOW HIGH HIGH

 HIGH LOW LOW

 HIGH LOW HIGH

 HIGH HIGH LOW

 HIGH HIGH HIGH